hgkamath/createvmdk/README.md

 ## Disclaimer
 - Use at your own peril
+- Not well tested
 - There may be bugs
-- Noone is responsible for any damages
+- No-one is responsible for any damages

 ## Contribute bug fixes and feature additions
 Contributed patches as long as they improve the tool preserving the functionality are welcome